pickle-prick/rubik/README.md

 v15 (2017) or later](https://aka.ms/vs/17/release/vs_BuildTools.exe), for both
 the Windows SDK and the MSVC/Clang compiler and linker. (**Note: Currently only clang can be used)

+Install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for windows, then set the %VULKAN_SDK% environment variable to your sdk installation location and include %VULKAN_SDK%/bin to your system path

 #### 2. Build Environment Setup

 Building the codebase can be done in a terminal which is equipped with the